willuk2010/immich-ansible-upgrade/README.md

 The shell script, (update-release.sh) will change the .env and install.env REPO_TAG to the latest, this is based on a script i found in this issue https://github.com/loeeeee/immich-in-lxc/issues/70

-# This currently does the following,
+# This currently does the following

 - **Stops immich-web and immich-ml**
 - **Takes a backup of the app folder**